-If you are a military aspirant, the Armed Services Vocational Aptitude Battery (ASVAB) is one of the first important steps towards building a successful armed forces career.
-Though there are no different ASVAB tests for the various wings of the armed forces, the minimum score requirements - the scores of AFQT and the ASVAB codes - differ for each of these.
-Read more about the ASVAB codes, line scores, and their importance here.
+If you want to join the military, the Armed Services Vocational Aptitude Battery (ASVAB) is one of the first steps you will have to take.
+Though there are no different ASVAB tests for the various wings of the armed forces, the minimum score requirements - the scores of AFQT and the codes of ASVAB - differ for each of these.
+Read more about these here:

 What are the ASVAB Scores?

 The ASVAB is a test battery consisting of nine (in the traditional ASVAB) or ten (in the CAT-ASVAB) varied subtests.
 The ASVAB scores - the scores of all these subtests- are used for multiple purposes like for deciding enlistment eligibility, and for classification of job roles.
 For these, the scores of the various subtests are combined, by appropriately grouping the subtests.

 An important score of this examination is the Armed Forces Qualification Test (AFQT) score, which is calculated by using the scores of only four subtests.
 AFQT scores are used to determine the enlistment eligibility of examinees: